HubReb/imitkd_ast/README.md

 __**Important**: Training such a model requires at least 40 GB of RAM and a GPU with at least 20 GB of VRAM, 48GB is better suited.__

+## a note on replacing gold transcripts with generated transcripts

+The best way to run experiments with generated transcripts is to:
+1. use the ASR model to transcribe the speech data
+2. use the NMT expert model to translate those transcripts if you want to use generated target translations
+3. run `create_wmt19_generated_dataset.py` to create a new dataset of generated trancripts:
+    ``python create_wmt19_generated_dataset.py -o ${fairseq-generate log file of NMT expert's translations} -a ${fairseq-generate log file of ASR model's transcripts} -d ${AST dataset file}``
+4. use the new dataset just as the original datasets

+Alternatively, you may run the respective proof-of-work fairseq criterions that generate the transcripts during training.
+Note that this significantly increases the required VRAM and training time.
+Creating a synthetic dataset to sample from instead is *highly* recommended.